OpenDroneMap/FIELDimageR/README.md

 #### 3. Rotating the image

-> To build the plot shape file, the image must have the trial base line at the correct position to draw the experiment field design (horizontal).
-Therefore, for a right straight trial, it is necessary to find the right-angle *theta* to rotate the field.
-Function: **`fieldRotate`**
+> To build the plot shape file first we need to make sure that the image base line (dashed in red) has a correct straight position (vertical or horizontal).
+If not, it is necessary to find the right-angle *theta* to rotate the field, **`fieldRotate`** allows you to click directly on the image and select two points on where you want to base your field and return the theta value to finally rotate the image.

 ```r
 EX1.Rotated<-fieldRotate(mosaic = EX1.Crop, clockwise = F)